USF-HII/usf-hii.github.io/index.md

 ### [HII/RC Cluster](pages/hii-rc.html)

-In partnership with [USF Research Computing](http://www.usf.edu/it/research-computing/), HII offers a High Performance Computing (HPC) Cluster to its faculty, staff and external partners.
+In partnership with [USF Research Computing](http://www.usf.edu/it/research-computing/), HII offers a High Performance Computing (HPC) Cluster to its faculty and partners.